John Kempthorne (Royal Navy officer): Naval career

 Kempthorne remained with the Defiance until the end of 1667, commanding one of the flying squadrons.
 He escorted several merchant convoys to the Mediterranean between February and May 1667, followed by a period based out of Plymouth to counter Dutch raids.
 He then cruised off Ireland during the summer, eventually leaving the Defiance in December 1667 and taking command of the Warspite during the summer of 1668.
 His next command was his move in early 1669 to the Mary Rose.
 The Mary Rose conveyed Lord Howard as ambassador to Morocco.
 Kempthorne landed him at Tangier, and then began to escort a multinational convoy of six merchantmen.
-They were attacked by seven Algerine corsairs on 18 December as they sailed north of Cadiz.
+They were attacked by seven Algerine corsairs on 18 December as they sailed north of Cádiz.
 Kempthorne took the Mary Rose in to engage them, in a battle that lasted all that day and into the next and saw the Mary Rose engaged by as many as six of the enemy at a time.
 The Mary Rose suffered severe damage to her masts and rigging, but disabled the enemy admiral's vessel and forced the entire force to withdraw.
-Kempthorne brought the convoy safely into Cadiz on 20 December.
+Kempthorne brought the convoy safely into Cádiz on 20 December.
 On board the Mary Rose during the battle had been the engraver Wenceslas Hollar, who produced a representation of the event.
 Kempthorne was rewarded with a knighthood on 24 April 1670.

 Kempthorne returned to active service again on the outbreak of the Third Anglo-Dutch War in 1672, with the St Andrew as his flagship.
 He was present at the Battle of Solebay, which ended in a draw with heavy English losses.
 After seeing the Royal James, the ship of his commander Edward Montagu, 1st Earl of Sandwich, under heavy attack, he made several attempts to come to his relief but was beaten back on each occasion.'he … fought till eight with as much conduct and bravery as ever man in the world did, continually engaged on both sides almost the whole day' Kempthorne later admitted that this had been the hardest action that he had ever fought.